 The Company shall hold an investor conference in compliance with the regulations of the TWSE, and keep an audio or video record of the meeting.
 The financial and business information disclosed in the investor conference shall be disclosed on the designated Internet information posting system and provided for inquiry through the website established by the Company, or through other channels, in accordance with the TWSE rules.

 Section 2 Disclosure of Information on Corporate Governance

-Article 48 The Company shall disclose the following information regarding corporate governance in the fiscal year in accordance with laws and regulations and TWSE rules:
+The Company's website shall set specific webpage to disclose the following information regarding corporate governance and continue updating: